Rachel Sizemore (Ngāi Tahu) is the Māori Postgraduate Support Adviser within the Graduate Research School supporting Māori Postgraduate students.

 Graduate Research School

 To find out about all the workshops and events offered to Doctoral and Master's Thesis candidates by the Graduate Research School.

-To find out about the many workshops on offer through H.E.D.C and the Student Learning Centre: workshop registration page.
+Higher Education Development Centre and the Student Learning Development

 Here you'll find workshops on a number of topics including getting started, what is entailed in the research journey, tips for procrastinators, how to structure a thesis, how to start a thesis and how to finish it.

 There are also a number of resources available to download on the actual writing of a thesis.

 Every semester the library runs workshops specifically for Postgraduate students.
-Check out their upcoming courses via the workshop registration page.